Type 053 frigate: Versions

 Based on the Type 6601/01.
-The design was first started in Dec 1962 by the 701st Institute at Wuhan, and the construction begun in Aug 1964, with the first ship entering service on Aug 1, 1966.
+The design was first started in Dec 1962 by the 701st Institute at Wuhan, and the construction begun in Aug 1964, with the first ship entering service in August 1966.
 These five ships were powered by modified civilian diesel engine rather than military-grade steam turbines.
 Main guns were mounted one forward and two aft, instead of two forward and one aft on the Riga class.
 Completely withdrawn from active duty in the 1980s, but remained as training, museum, and public relations ships.
 The ships remain on the PLAN's roster, and their upkeep at museums is provided by the PLAN.